abroun/pot_bet/README.md

 This is a simple blogsite implemented in Django for use on the Google App Engine using [Djangae](https://github.com/potatolondon/djangae)

+Markdown rendering is implemented using the [markdown-js](https://github.com/evilstreak/markdown-js) library.

 To get started:

  - Clone this repo